top of page

 We coach, not case work

 Coaches prioritize building strong, trusting relationships with participants and take an individualized approach to ensure each family’s success.
 Through trauma-informed training, they practice unconditional positive regard, recognizing the importance of understanding a person’s environment, fostering self-awareness, and addressing unconscious bias and equity.
-Coaches provide tailored guidance, support, and practical tools to help families overcome obstacles and reach their full potential.
+Coaches offer tailored guidance, support, and practical tools to help families reach their full potential.

 Image by Ann Danilina

-JPP coaches understand that every path to self-sufficiency is unique.
+Every path to self-sufficiency is unique.
 The most important strategy we use is engaging with and listening to family voice.
 JPP understands that families are leaders in their own lives and know what they need to succeed.
-By listening to families, we can provide meaningful resources to help them succeed in school, land a new job, and build economic assets through financial literacy.
+By listening to families, we can provide meaningful resources to help them succeed in school, secure a new job, and build economic assets through financial literacy.

 Jessica Hansen